Finding the best home insurance for you can be difficult.

 Comprehensive policies will also provide some level of accidental damage cover for anything you might break or damage in your home.
 Cover levels vary but the best policies have no limit on claims.
 However, if you do make a claim, be aware that your premium may go up in the following year.

 Some insurers may also include home emergency policies, where they will send someone out to fix urgent problems such as a leak or a broken window.
 This is a valuable part of home insurance and it’s worth considering, even if it’s an optional extra.
-Emerald offers this for free on all main residential policies.

 Other than policy features, some companies aim to attract customers with special offers such as cashback, vouchers and discounts.
 While it’s not a good idea to choose a policy based on this alone if you’re torn between two insurers with similar products it can help tip the scales.